pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 - Node-RED Installer

 ### [Download Node-RED Installer](https://acap.juhlin.me/package/Nodered)
+Use this version if you do not intend to have any dashboard.
 Pre-installed nodes:
 - node-red-contrib-axis-host

 ### [Download Node-RED Bundle](https://acap.juhlin.me/package/Bundle)
+Use this version if you will have a dashboard.
 Pre-installed nodes:
 - node-red-contrib-axis-host
 - node-red-contrib-axis-com